mrjoshuap/ubi-datacollector/README.md

 * need to incorporate installation with other build processes -- see install.sh
 * need to expose the internal registry and test container scanning
 * buildconfigs need to specify the ref if not using a "master" branch -- ie main is default
+* need to build an arm64 / aarch64 container image